 In this category, the selection is based only on 2 factors i.e the

-The allotment is based on the scores obtained in the online objective test as well as the interview and be sufficiently high in the merit to be shortlisted.
+The allotment is based on the scores obtained in the online objective test as well as the interview and is sufficiently high in merit to be shortlisted.

 Bank Exam Syllabus Preparation